 - Bob, the male thief, goes after Magoo, fails to get past Magoo's Loki horns when trying to garrote him, and gets knocked out, accidentally turning on a giant fan.
 The Critic shouts over the noise, "YEAH, BECAUSE IF THERE'S ANYTHING EVERY OPERA PERFORMANCE NEEDS WITH THE SENSITIVITY OF THE SINGERS' VOICES, IT'S A GIANT, LOUD, HARD TO CONTROL WIND MACHINE!!
 WHY DON'T ALL OPERA HOUSES HAVE THIS?!"

 - The Critic calling the thieves "a children's stage play version of Catwoman and Bane."

-- After the commercial, he still continues to pretend he's David Letterman only to say: "What the fuck am I doing?!
+- After the commercial, he still continues to pretend he's David Letterman until, "What the fuck am I doing?
 Back to the movie!!"